 "Like any technology, big data can be used for good as well as evil.
 This is an age-old dilemma when it comes to scientific and technological advances.
 Do we use nuclear physics to build bombs or to free us from fossil fuels?
 Do we exploit behavioral insights to help people improve their lives or to exploit their weaknesses?"

 We here at Pioneer are committed to doing whatever we can to make big data a force for good.
 We’d love to hear how you’re using data to make the world a better place, both in health and health care and in other fields (interdisciplinary examples are great inspiration).
-We hope you’ll share examples in the comments and on Twitter at @pioneerrwjf.

 This commentary originally appeared on the RWJF Pioneering Ideas blog.